hafedhmhammdi/prometheus-grafana-openshift-430/docs/04-custom-dashboard/README.md

 1. Choose the `Configuration > Datasource` menu to open the Datasource home page.

-It will show you the dashboard configuration page.
+It will show the dashboard configuration page.

 <img src="images/05-Custom-Grafana-3-datasource.png" width="256" title="Issue" bordercolor=green>

-2. It will show you the dashboard configuration page.
+2. It will show the dashboard configuration page.
 Click the datasource.

 <img src="images/05-Custom-Grafana-4-datasource.png" width="656" title="Issue" bordercolor=green>